• Skip to primary navigation

 A Pair of Good Hiking Pants or Joggers

 Choosing the right pair of pants ultimately comes down to what works best for you.
-You can hike in joggers, leggings, hiking overalls, or even high-performance jeans, depending on what type of hike you’re planning.
+You can hike in these No Sweat Everyday Pants, leggings, hiking overalls, or even high-performance jeans, depending on what type of hike you’re planning.

 Whatever you decide, here are some key factors to consider: